EPC-MSU/Bindy/README.md

 About
 -----

 Bindy is a lightweight cross-platform framework for cloud service written in C++ language.
 We haven't found any lightweight solutions to create stable peer-to-peer networks with encryption.
 A lot of great and big projects aim at either distributed cloud calculation, file sharing, or messaging.
-We do not aim to solve any of these tasks, but to provide easy-to-use, cross-platform, and well documented C++ library to **bind** computers into a cloud network, that can keep and synchronize arbitrary data, manage access rules, and encrypt connections.
+We do not aim to solve any of these tasks, but to provide easy-to-use, cross-platform, and well documented C++ library to **bind** computers into a cloud network, that can keep and synchronize arbitrary data, manage access rules, and encrypt connections with symmetrical AES algorithm.

+Each node is either active node (server-cloud), or passive node(client).
+Both nodes uses databases files as parameters to keep all authorized node names, link data, and other relevant cloud information.
+The active node starts listening on all available network interfaces for incoming connections.
+The passive node tries to establish connection to an arbitrary active node of the cloud, finding it using the information in its database.
+After handshake we have a working encrypted tunnel.
+Both nodes can transmit messages now.
+You can also use low level "predefined IP" mode to establish connection to the specific node.

 This project is developed in EPC-MSU by professional developers for internal purposes.
 The project was created originally free, since we earn money from other products.
 Let this code be used for good.